 Marina Carnwath, Project & Administrative Coordinator

 Marina graduated from St Andrews University in 2017, where she studied Medieval History.
 While there, she helped to run the local chapter of Friends of Médecins Sans Frontières.
-She is armed with a fabulous array of skills having temped for Cambridge University during the last few summers.
-Marina manages all things Hands Up in the office, that’s everything from ensuring that our Syrian Supper Club runs like clockwork to getting as many people as possible Singing for Syrians.
+Marina manages all things Hands Up in the office – that’s everything from ensuring that our Syrian Supper Club runs like clockwork to, more recently, taking over management of our Singing for Syrians campaign.
 We’re very lucky to have her on the team.

 Rose Lukas, Managing Director

 Rose switched to Hands Up full time in 2017 after 5 years with Save the Children International.
 After a language degree at the University of Edinburgh and a stint working in publishing, Rose moved to Damascus in 2010/11.
 She spent 9 months there, trying out the language and wandering the fruit and vegetable markets.
 Syria for her is the noise and colour of spice souks, the scent of orange blossom and the home of hummus.
 When she isn’t visiting our partner organisations on the Syrian/Turkish border, she can be found in the office in Clerkenwell leading the Hands Up team.
 Rose has been with Hands Up since the beginning and is also a Trustee.